pivotal-cf/docs-gitlab/resources.html.md

 </table>

 #### Notes:
-* The `file-server` instance count cannot be increased
+* The `file-server` instance count cannot be increased.
-* The `gitlab-ee` instance count can be increased to scale out horizontally
+* The `gitlab-ee` instance count can be increased to scale out horizontally.